rob-blackbourn/demo-pydantic-generic-serialization/README.md

 ```

 This worked for pickle, as it squirrelled away the python metadata, but it was
-out of scope for pydantic which wanted to know all the candidates in order to
+out of scope for pydantic which wanted to know all the candidate types in order to
 provide a [union](https://docs.pydantic.dev/latest/concepts/unions/).

 Fortunately pydantic provides custom serialization.